Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1916.

 Location.
 35° 16.919′ N, 93° 8.853′ W. Marker is in Russellville, Arkansas, in Pope County.
-Marker is on West Main Street (U.S. 64) east of South Phoenix Avenue, on the right when traveling east.
+It is on West Main Street (U.S. 64) east of South Phoenix Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1509 W Main St, Russellville AR 72801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-J.L.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: J.L.
 Shinn Building (approx. 0.7 miles away); Fire of 1906 (approx. 0.7 miles away); First Christian Church (approx. 0.9 miles away); Wilson House (approx. 1.1 miles away); Pope County in the Civil War / Pope County Militia War (approx. 1.6 miles away); Washburn Cemetery (approx. 2.3 miles away); Military Road Marker Stone (approx. 2.3 miles away); Exploring the Arkansas (approx. 2.3 miles away).
 Touch for a list and map of all markers in Russellville.

 Regarding J. Madison White.
 Excerpt from the National Register nomination:

-The John W. White House, built in 1916 by a wealthy Russellville merchant, banker, and coal magnate, is the finest historic house in the town. …
+merchant, banker, and coal magnate, is the finest historic house in the town. …

 Construction on John's house on Main Street had begun by November of 1915.
 Work continued through most of 1916, and the house was ready for occupation by the end of that year.
 The house received statewide publicity in August of 1916 in a Little Rock trade publication which referred to the house as “one of Arkansas' most palatial residences.”
 The same article gave a figure of $50,000 as the cost of the house.
 Other sources claim that the cost was closer to $100,000 but there is no documentation to back up such a claim.